blu-pi/econ-sim/Diary.md

 Worked on some UI features.
 Implemented absolute seller performance which rates how close to the theoretical optimum an individual Sellers or Sellers as a whole performed.
 Made performance measure implementation for Sellers more generic and put it in it's own method to always be applied correctly in all circumstances.
 This removes a lot of code smells as well.
 Just a better implementation.

+Cleaned up data handler a lot.
+Removed final profit as a seller performance measure.
+Might add back as an optional override.
+Generally not useful enough.
+Total profit is better if Sellers can decline.
+Max profit is better if they can't.
+Added boxplot visual representation.
+Working on absolute seller performance accuracy.